HamedHumaid/User-Entity-Behavior-Analytics-UEBA/README.md

 # Statistical UEBA
-This an experiment derived from the following thesis question : To what extent does a Statistical-UEBA detection system outperform a Rule-Based detection system in reducing false positive alerts and improving overall detection using CERT Insider Threat Dataset.
+This is an experiment derived from the following thesis question : To what extent does a Statistical-UEBA detection system outperform a Rule-Based detection system in reducing false positive alerts and improving overall detection using CERT Insider Threat Dataset.
 ## Project Flow
 1. Load raw CERT Insider Threat Dataset r4.2 (`cert/data`)
 2. Extract a specific time window frame (`reduce_cert.py`)